Being a San Francisco Bay Coffee Roaster we love our customer's reaction upon tasting our cold brew coffee for the first time.

 - Add a dash of salt to bring out the flavor of the cold brewed coffee.

-Cold Brew Coffee as a Base for Drinks and Cocktails
+Cold Brew Coffee as a Base for Coffee Drinks or Cocktails

-Cold Brew Coffee makes an excellent base for drinks.
+Cold Brew Coffee makes an excellent base for coffee drinks.

 Here’s a coffee recipe from HomeGrounds: